janw/python-cookiecutter/{{cookiecutter.repo_name}}/README.md

 ```

 ## Credits

-This package was created with Cookiecutter and the [sourceryai/python-best-practices-cookiecutter](https://github.com/sourceryai/python-best-practices-cookiecutter) project template.
+This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [janw/python-cookiecutter](https://github.com/janw/python-cookiecutter) project template.